Conjectures related to aliquot sequences starting on integer powers $n^i$

 The prime number 31 appears in the factorization of the terms of index 1, 2 of all sequences that begin with the integers $5^{30k}$.

-The case of index 1 follows from Theorem (1) and Conjecture (56).
+The case of index 1 follows from Corollary (1) and Conjecture (56).

 The prime number 31 appears in the factorization of the terms of many consecutive indexes of all sequences that begin with the integers $5^{48+96k}$.